Trump signs pandemic aid and spending bill, averting government shutdown

 The package includes $1.4 trillion in spending to fund government agencies.
 If Trump had not signed the legislation, then a partial government shutdown would have begun on Tuesday that would have put millions of government workers’ incomes at risk.

-Global share prices ticked up in response to the news that Trump had passed the stimulus plan and backed away from a government spending crisis.
+Global share prices ticked up in response to the news that Trump had signed the stimulus plan and backed away from a government spending crisis.

 ABRUPT MOVE